Home

 The idea behind skin needling is that wounding the skin prompts a healing response and encourages collagen production in the area, which can help treat acne scarring and renew the texture of your skin.

 While skin needling can be done at home, we recommend seeking professional treatment from a dermatologist or skin specialist.
-Microneedling can cost anywhere from $200 to $350 per session, depending on the surface area being treated.

 Steroid injections

-Keloid scars often respond to this treatment as the steroid solution helps break down the bonds connecting the collagen fibres, which in turn reduces the scar tissue under the skin.
+Keloid scars often respond to this treatment as the steroid solution helps break down the bonds connecting the collagen fibres, which in turn reduces the scar tissue under the skin [6].

 Steroids also have anti-inflammatory qualities that can reduce the redness and swelling associated with hypertrophic scars.